book a survey

 Given the limitations and risks associated with using bleach for mould removal, it’s often better to seek out alternative solutions.
 Specialised mould remediation products that don’t rely on bleach can be more effective, especially on porous surfaces.

-For a more comprehensive solution you can rely on, consider booking a professional mould survey with Action Insurance Repair.
-We provide detailed mould inspections to identify the source of moisture and assess the extent of the problem.
-This thorough approach allows us to address both visible and hidden mould, providing recommendations that ensure long-term protection for your home.
+For a more comprehensive solution you can rely on, consider booking a professional mould removal service with Action Insurance Repair.
+Our approach allows us to address both visible and hidden mould through advanced treatments that provide long-term protection for your home.